hundifops/hundifops.github.io/README.md

 ## Cody Wiley

-Cody Wiley is a college student attending _New River Community and Technical College_ and studying **Cybersecurity**.
-Cody first attended *Fairmont State University* and studied **Mechanical Engineering** and **Psychology**, but then made the switch to **Cybersecurity** because of his interests.
+I am a college student attending _New River Community and Technical College_ and studying **Cybersecurity**.
+I first attended *Fairmont State University* and studied **Mechanical Engineering** and then **Psychology**, but then made the switch to **Cybersecurity** because of my interests in security.
 As a firm believer that research should be open source and available to anyone wanting to enter the world of **Cybersecurity** and **Programming**, most source code will be available on GitHub.

 ## Education